The Mystery of Beethoven’s Für Elise

-..
-Therese Malfatti von Rohrenbach zu Dezza a student and a friend of Beethoven’s.
+Therese Malfatti von Rohrenbach zu Dezza was a student and friend of Beethoven.
 She was very much the object of his affections and apparently turned down his proposal in 1810.

-..Elisabeth Röckel a German Soprano singer who became friends with Beethoven in 1808, many sources state that Beethoven met with her regularly and wanted to marry her.
-She later married his friend Johann Nepomuk Hummel.
+Elisabeth Röckel was a German Soprano singer who became friends with Beethoven in 1808.
+Many sources state that Beethoven met with her regularly and wanted to marry her.
+However, they never did marry and Elisabeth later married Beethoven’s friend Johann Nepomuk Hummel.

 She is named “Elis Rökel” in the register for residents of the theatre she is named .

 Elise Barensfeld was a 13 year old who travelled on tours with Beethoven’s friend Johann Nepomuk Mälzel, and Beethoven named the song after her as a favour to Therese Malfatti who lived opposite Mälzel’s and Barensfeld’s residence.
 He might have given her piano lessons…